 Jail and Inmate Search in Nebraska

 Nebraska Department of Correctional Services’ mission is to keep the communities safe and transform the lives of prisoners.
 Currently, there are 3,480 people in jail and another 5,343 in Nebraska prisons.
-Nebraska also has 410 young adults in detention centers.
-Almost 46% of Nebraska inmates are Black, with another 33% American Indian, 16% Hispanic and the small remainder White.
-Along with those in prison, Nebraska is responsible for another 13,489 people on probation and 1,088 inmates on parole.
+The state also has 410 young adults in detention centers.
+Almost 46% of NE inmates are Black, with another 33% American Indian, 16% Hispanic and the small remainder White.
+Along with those in prison, the state is responsible for another 13,489 people on probation and 1,088 inmates on parole.

 Table of Contents